 I live Gillespie County where all the county roads are paved.
 County roads are identified with a green background and white letters sign (meaning go).
 Private roads are identified with a red background and white letters sign.

 A friend of a friend lives out in Mason county.
 There are a few gates on their road, even though it's a public road.
 That's to keep the cows in.
 The gates to their house are not locked.
 But they also told me of neighbors on other roads who do lock their gates, even though it's a public road.

-There are some listed on the Geocaching.com forums.
-The list below is what they came up with.
+The list below is what compilation from multiple sources came up with.
 I have linked each title with a page on IMDB and movies pages (if found).
 These movies actually have a Geocaching theme or have the sport of Geocaching found within the movie.

+There are some listed on the Geocaching.com forums.
 There is a ton of discussion.
 Read it all here: http://forums.groundspeak.com/GC/index.php?showtopic=242811

 I would like to recommend a great greasemonkey script for the geocaching.com website that I recently came across.